 This latest innovation makes it more manageable for those with type 2 diabetes to control their condition.

 It can stabilize the blood glucose levels and continuously monitor the glucose.
-This device is supposed to release insulin in response to the fluctuating blood sugar levels, a similar way human pancreas does.
+This device is supposed to release insulin in response to the fluctuating blood sugar levels, a similar way the human pancreas does.

 These new discoveries and devices are expected to pave the way for new more successful treatments to be created to help those with diabetes.